PatrikAAberg/dmce/README.md

 # DMCE (Did My Code Execute?)

-Source code level instrumentation tool that enables dynamic code execution tracking *without HW or build tool chain dependencies*.
+Source code level instrumentation tool that enables dynamic code execution tracking *with minimal HW or build tool chain dependencies*.

 Probes c/c++ expressions added between two git revisions.
 Consists of a bunch of bash and python scripts on top of clang-check and git.